eldoriarpg/jackson-bukkit/Readme.md

 #### Paper

 - In 1.16 Paper added the `serializeAsBytes` method to item stacks.
 This method will be used by default when available.
+- In 1.16 Paper added Adventure.
+If you haven't shaded it yet, you are now able to serialize Components as Objects.
+- In 1.18.2 Paper included MiniMessages.
+If you haven't shaded it yet, Components will be serialized using MiniMessages from here on.
 - In 1.19 Paper added an alpha value to `Color`.
 The value will be automatically added.

 ## Dependency